tucher/JsonFusion/README.md

 - **35% faster than reflect-cpp** (both use yyjson, but JsonFusion's compile-time design is more efficient for this setup)
 - **45% faster than RapidJSON + manual populate** (eliminates hundreds of lines of hand-written mapping)
 - **With streaming API: 45% faster than reflect-cpp, 55% faster than RapidJSON**
+- **However, Glaze is ~2× faster than JsonFusion + yyjson** - Glaze's hand-tuned, contiguous-buffer-optimized design achieves exceptional raw speed by trading off streaming flexibility, generic iterators, and other abstractions.
+Or it is just written better😄

 *Remarkable: JsonFusion's full parse + populate takes nearly the same time than RapidJSON's DOM-only parse, all thanks to really great performance of yyjson*